amcwong/MINIS-Event-Detection-Notes/tasks.md

 ### Recent Accomplishments:

 - Successfully moved analysis files from project root to `scripts/analysis/` directory
-- Fixed path issues in all analysis scripts to work with the new directory structure
+- Fixed path issues in all analysis scripts to work with the new directory structure (now using robust project root-based paths)
 - Verified that the complete pipeline works: model event extraction → event verification → performance analysis
 - Identified that the sliding window effect (many false positives from dense window sampling) is a major factor in performance, not just overfitting
 - Established that the best performing configuration achieves F1=0.688, Precision=0.645, Recall=0.736 with 18.9 false positives per minute